 Well, it’s always a good idea to take your time when looking into buying a tent.
 There are so many different kinds of tents nowadays that it can be quite overwhelming.
 So, again, do take your time.
 Besides, there’s nothing worse than realising your tent is unfit to withstand storm right in the middle of one, right?
 Right!
 So, here are some helpful tips!

 What size do you need?

 When deciding on a size, it’s important to consider the number of people you plan on travelling with and how much gear you think you’re going to have with you.
 In other words, do you really need to have all your gear in the tent or can it stay in the car?
 Another thing you should consider is the amount of extra room you need.
-When manufacturers say “two-man tent”, they really mean two people, so your kit will either be lying at your feet or outside.
-If you like it a bit more spacious and don’t mind the extra weight, “add” another person and get yourself a 3-man tent, even if you’re travelling in a group of two.
+When manufacturers say “two-person tent”, they really mean two people, so your kit will either be lying at your feet or outside.
+If you like it a bit more spacious and don’t mind the extra weight, “add” another person and get yourself a 3-person tent, even if you’re travelling in a group of two.
 Believe me, it’s worth it.

 The interior dimensions are particularly important for taller people who require a longer layout.
-It may go without saying, but I’m going to say it anyway: Larger tents weigh more.
+It may go without saying, but I’m going to say it anyway: larger tents weigh more.
 So, if you’re planning a multi-day walk and need to carry your tent in your rucksack, do take this into consideration, as they can be rather cumbersome.
 Oftentimes, individual parts of a tent can be divided up among your fellow travellers, but this obviously only works when you’re travelling in a group.

 How many walls?

 Tents usually have one or two walls.
 The double-wall tents consist of three parts: an inner tent, an outer tent and poles.
 As always, both designs have their advantages and disadvantages:

 + easy to set up, especially in the rain